JangSeongwon/MURM/README.md

 6. *If* success rate is satisfactory, Go for online fine-tuning as well
    *If not* = Need to also implement online fine-tuning and check the results again

-*The conclusion is first to think of way how to use online fine-tuning in my case*
- We can first expect task similarity & Use GCB theory

 7. As additional process try images with lower-dimensional size (64x64 or 48x48 as lowest possibility)

-8. Edited rollout functions and goal sampling part -> Now need diagnostics
+8. Edited rollout functions and goal sampling part and diagnostics
+      -> Now need to edit for murm in codes + online tuning codes + murm_env_m3 edit

 --------------------------